-I recognize that my decision to not follow up with the participant in a second interview might be seen as this case study's limitation.
+The fact that I am an insider might have also limited this study trustworthiness.
+Novice researchers are generally discouraged from conducting research in their own backyard.
+I have worked at the same university and shared graduate experiences with the participant, which might have complicated my data analysis process.
+For instance, when conducting the interview, I had to constantly remind myself that my focus was on the Tom's experiences with identity re-shaping and not my own, no matter how similar or dissimilar they might have been.
+Also, I recognize that my decision to not follow up with the participant in a second interview might be seen as this case study's limitation.
 Time constraints and availability, however, prevented me from conducting a second interview.
 A follow-up interview could potentially further enlighten common perceptions of multiple professional identities.
-Still, the fact that I am an insider might have also limited this study trustworthiness.
-Novice researchers are generally discouraged from conducting research in their own backyard.
-I have worked at the same university and shared graduate experiences with the participant, which might have complicated my data analysis process.
-For instance, when doing the interview, I had to constantly remind myself that my focus was on the informant's experiences with identity re-shaping and not my own, no matter how similar or dissimilar they might have been.
+Stake (1995) claims that multiple data sources, however, make a study credible and transferable.
+Thus, using the interview and artifacts I was able to establish credibility of this instrumental case study.